BlockstreamResearch/bip-frost-dkg/README.md

 The secret share and shared public key are required by a signer to produce signatures and therefore, signers *must* ensure that they are not lost.

-TODO: mention that these are properties when using the DKG with FROST If a DKG run succeeds from the point of view of an honest signer by outputting a shared public key, then unforgeability is guaranteed, i.e., no subset of `t-1` signers can create a signature.
+TODO: mention that these are properties when using the DKG with FROST If a DKG session succeeds from the point of view of an honest signer by outputting a shared public key, then unforgeability is guaranteed, i.e., no subset of `t-1` signers can create a signature.
 TODO: Additionally, all honest signers receive correct DKG outputs, i.e., any set of t honest signers is able to create a signature.
 TODO: consider mentioning ROAST